opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/s3_bucket.md

 The `versioning` object supports the following:

 * `enabled` - (Optional) Enable versioning.
 Once you version-enable a bucket, it can never return to an unversioned state.
   You can, however, suspend versioning on that bucket.
+If omitted, during bucket creation it will be in `Disabled` state.

 * `mfa_delete` - (Optional) Enable MFA delete for either `Change the versioning state of your bucket` or `Permanently delete an object version`.
 Default is `false`.

 The `logging` object supports the following: